-On January 1, 2023, we restarted our original Granger facility (which was put in cold standby in the second half of 2020) and its estimated 500,000 tons of annual production capacity and expect to complete the Granger Optimization Project and its incremental 750,000 tons of annual production capacity in the second half of 2023.
+On January 1, 2023, we restarted our original Granger facility (which was put in cold standby in the second half of 2020) and its estimated 500,000 tons of annual production capacity.
+Also in 2023, our Granger Optimization Project reached substantial completion and achieved first production and is expected to ramp up to incremental 750,000 tons of annual production capacity in 2024.

-Summaries of our mineral resources and reserves for the fiscal year ended December 31, 2022 are set forth in the tables below:
+Summaries of our mineral resources and reserves for the fiscal years ended December 31, 2023 and 2022 are set forth in the tables below: